What is Guided Writing?

 Guided writing sessions are best run after a whole-class writing lesson when other students are actively engaged in independent writing.

 Guided Writing Printable Templates

-Now that you understand how guided writing can be incorporated into your writing sessions within your classroom, getting organized and prepared with these printable guided writing templates is the next achievable goal for you.
+Now that you understand how guided writing can be incorporated into your writing sessions within your classroom, getting organised and prepared with these printable guided writing templates is the next achievable goal for you.

 Guided Writing Folder – Cover and Dividers

-Our Guided Reading Folder cover and dividers were so popular that it became very evident that teachers LOVE a pretty-looking folder!
+Our Guided Reading Folder cover and dividers were so popular that it became very evident that teachers LOVE a pretty looking folder!
 It makes everything a little more bearable…

 So of course, we created a similar set of Guided Writing Folder covers and dividers.
 I used some double-sided tape to stick my cover and spine cover on the folder.